We're pleased to offer this event as part of our online Public Programme

 Dr Claudia Tobin is a writer, curator and academic specialising in the intersections between modern and contemporary literature and the visual arts.
 She is currently a Senior Research Associate at the Intellectual Forum, Jesus College Cambridge, and a Visiting Fellow at UCL’s Institute of Advanced Studies.

-Claudia is the author of Still Life and Modernism: Artists, Writers, Dancers (Edinburgh University Press, forthcoming in March 2020), and co-editor of Ways of Drawing: Artists' Perspectives and Practices (Thames & Hudson, 2019).
-She is currently writing a book about colour and the imagination in art and literature.
+Claudia is the author of Still Life and Modernism: Artists, Writers, Dancers (Edinburgh University Press, published March 2020), and co-editor of Ways of Drawing: Artists' Perspectives and Practices (Thames & Hudson, 2019).
+She is currently writing a book about colour and the imagination in art and literature, and a book about early twentieth century women and their gardens sanctuaries, which she is also co-curating an exhibition on to be shown at the Garden Museum.

 Claudia has worked on numerous curatorial projects including Virginia Woolf: Art, Life, and Vision at the National Portrait Gallery (2014), contributing to Virginia Woolf: An Exhibition Inspired by her Writings (2018, Tate St Ives Pallant House Gallery, Fitzwilliam Museum) as well as many exhibitions on contemporary artists.
 Most recently, she co-curated Jerusalem in Exile: Artist's Books by Kamal Boullata at Jesus College West Court Gallery, Cambridge (January-March 2020, then travelling to Beirut).